Skip to content

 terminal

-for executing one partical test on one or several devices connected to your computer.
+for executing tests on one or several devices connected to your computer.

 Running Tests on Emulated Device